Foreclosure Mitigation Toolkit

 Local Initiatives Support Corporation: Is a national nonprofit that helps local organizations access national resources and expertise.

-Making Home Affordable: The Obama administration has introduced a comprehensive Financial Stability Plan to address problems at the heart of the crisis and help make monthly mortgage payments more affordable for troubled homeowners.
+Making Home Affordable is a comprehensive federal financial stability plan to address problems at the heart of the crisis and help make monthly mortgage payments more affordable for trouble homeowners.

-Office of the Comptroller of the Currency: Provides consumer and community information and includes sample public service announcements for radio.
+Office of the Comptroller of the Currency provides consumer and community information on foreclosure prevention.

 Identify Foreclosure Alternatives

 Identifying and understanding the alternatives to foreclosure can help prevent problems before they occur or significantly reduce the pain.
-The government implemented a major program in 2009 to encourage loan modifications.
 Local housing counselors are good sources for helping consumers find options.
 Just understanding the different terms can guide consumers to the right course of action.

 Foreclosure Rescue/Loan Modification Scams